microsoft/hi-ml/new_project_template/README.md

 Make file commands:

-* `make pip_local` to install multimodal package in editable mode.
+* `make pip_local` to install the package in editable mode.
 This must happen before running tests.
 * `make build` to build the package
 * `make mypy` to run `mypy`
 * `make check` to run `flake8`, `mypy` and `pyright`